Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 {: style="text-align: justify"}

 <img src="images/articles.jpg" alt="articles">
 *News headline taken from the GDELT dataset.
 Indicated is the measured tone of the article and its polarity in parentheses.
-TBD:
-Explanation of the polarity*
+Polarity gives an idea of how polar the speech was (it is the difference between a positive and negative tone that is used to build the average tone of the event)*
 {: style="text-align: justify"}

 The first news headline undoubtedly merits the strong negative score, and the second which describes a situation where a kid could have